 - Name: The internal name of the application, which is used for certain checks during publishing.

-- Display Name: The name of the application as it appears in Agentry Client (in the title bar, and in the About dialog that is shown from the Help menu).
-For a new application project, the default is "Agentry" and should be changed.
+- Display Name: The name of the application as it appears in Agentry Client (in the title bar, and in the About dialog displayed from the Help menu).
+For a new application project, this is set to a default of "Agentry" and should be changed.

 Application Setting Attributes